kw3ller/SymbolicTracerUnrealEngine/README.md

 An example video can be seen here: [YouTube](https://www.youtube.com/watch?v=PjYUz7UHizg)

 This visualization tool consists of two parts:
-- a Python program, that processes the raw analysis trace files into a PTrace and Blk JSON file
+- a Python program, that processes the raw analysis trace files into a PTrace and Blk JSON file (inside trace-processing folder)
-- the Unreal Engine application, that visualizes the processed trace files, as well as the source code files
+- the Unreal Engine application, that visualizes the processed trace files, as well as the source code files (inside SymbolicTracer folder)

 ## Installation